New Jersey Clergy Sex Abuse Lawsuits

-How Do I Report Sexual Abuse by a Priest in New Jersey?
+How Do I Report Sexual Abuse By A Priest In New Jersey?

-If you or the suspected victim are in immediate danger, call the police.
+If you or a suspected victim is in danger, call 911 immediately.

-Call the New Jersey Child Protection and Permanency (CP&P) hotline at 1-877-NJ-ABUSE (652-2873).
+New Jersey Child Protection and Permanency (CP&P)

 Reporting the abuse to the state Attorney General’s Office does not prevent a victim from reporting the crime to law enforcement or the County Prosecutor’s Office for criminal prosecution.